From the desk of Harsh Strongman

 He tells himself, “I worked really hard today.
 I need a drink to help me calm down and relax.”

 Did he need a drink to help him calm down and relax, or did he just want to drink so he came up with a plausible reason to allow himself to do so?

 Another type of rationalization is where you take a shot at something and get rejected, and to cope with the rejection, you dismiss the person who rejected you as “not good enough anyway”.

-A friend of mine interviewed for a job, but he never get a call back i.e. he wasn’t hired.
+A friend of mine interviewed for a job, but he never got a call back i.e. he wasn’t hired.

-He feel bad about it, and but then he said, “It doesn’t matter, it was a shitty job anyway.”
+He felt bad about it, but then he said, “It doesn’t matter, it was a shitty job anyway.”

 This is a false reason that he gave to himself to cope with being rejected.

 If it really was a shitty job, why did he go and interview for it?

 If he would have gotten the job, would he have declined the offer because it was a “shitty job”?

 I don’t know for sure, but my guess is that he would have happily taken the job if they had offered it to him.